Druid

 , pass it a WindowDesc

-that wraps build_ui function and launch it.
-Druid will use our build_ui
+, and launch it.
+We use build_ui

-returns a tree of widgets.
+.
 For now this tree consists of one simple label widget.

-Draw more widgets
+Add more widgets

 expects a function that returns only one Widget.
-We also need a way to tell Druid how to lay-out our widgets.
+We also need a way to tell Druid how to lay out our widgets.

 function is then responsible for building this widget tree.